tinymce/tinymce-docs/_includes/configuration/formats.md

 ### Variable substitution

-You can use variables in your format definition these variables are then replaced with ones specified the specified in the call to the apply function.
-Here is an example how to use variables within formats.
+You can use variables in your format definition.
+These variables are then replaced with the ones specified in the call to the apply function.
+Here is an example of how to use variables within formats.

 ```js
 // Registering the special format with a variable